 Upgrading an existing OpenLM Server installation

-Upgrading an existing OpenLM Server installation is straightforward:
+The steps to upgrade an existing OpenLM Server installation are as follows:

 It is important to follow the instructions and backup your database since the upgrade process is sensitive to hardware and software changes.
 Upgrading the OpenLM Server without backing up the database is risky and may compromise any accumulated data.